 A View from the Tonkin Gulf

-How did I get to Vietnam?
+How did I get to the Tonkin Gulf in Vietnam?
 My mom and dad served in the European Theater of WWII.
 My dad made patriotism a given.
 We felt a sacred commitment to defend our nation and the hopes of others around the world.
 I chose my path of service because of my trips to the Air Force Academy to see football games and hear concerts.
 But rather than the Air Force Academy, the Naval Academy gave me an appointment in 1966.

 At the academy, we constantly had Vietnam in the forefronts of our minds.
 We observed a tradition of silence in our mess hall and the ringing of the bell when we heard that another of our alumni had been killed in Vietnam.